queryluke/masseffect-5e-data/data/class-features/drone.md

 name: Drone
 mechanics:
   - type: action
     shortDesc: Spent 1 tech point to summon an assault, combat, defense, disruption, recon, or rocket drone.
+It gains additional hit points equal to twice your engineer level and you add your proficiency bonus to its rolls.
 ---
 As an Action, spend 1 tech point to summon one of the following drones: assault, combat, defense, disruption, recon, or rocket.
 The stat blocks for the drones can be found in the [bestiary](/bestiary).